 Viengsay Valdés was born in Havana.
-She began her ballet training in the Elementary School of Ballet “Alejo Carpentier” and finished at the National School of Art , receiving important rawards, including the Gold medal in the Festival of Dance in Vignale, Italy (1993) and in succesive years Mention, First Prize and the Grand Prix of Ballet in the youth competition sponsored by the Cuban Union of Artists and Writers (UNEAC).
-In July of 1994 Ms. Valdes graduated from the National School of Art with a degree in Dance and Choreography and the Award as best student.
-She immediately joined Ballet Nacional .
-She was promoted Principal Dancer in 1996 and to Premier Dancer in 2001.
+She began her ballet training in the Elementary School of Ballet “Alejo Carpentier” and finished at the National School of Art, receiving important awards, including the Gold medal in the Festival of Dance in Vignale, Italy (1993) and in successive years Mention, First Prize and the Grand Prix of Ballet in youth competitions sponsored by the Cuban Union of Artists and Writers (UNEAC).
+In July of 1994 she graduated with Golden Diploma from the National School of Art with a degree in Dance and Choreography and the Award as best student.
+She joined the Ballet Nacional de Cuba in 1994.
+She was promoted to Principal Dancer in 1996 and to Premier Dancer in 2001.

-She has been awarded two high awards granted by the Cuban Ministry of Culture : the Medal Distinction of e Culture (1999) and the distinguished Medal “Alejo Carpentier” (2003), as well as the Prize for her outstanding Female interpretation (2009) granted by the Cuban Union of Artists and Writers (UNEAC), the Medal Laureate Stamp granted by the National Union of the Culture (2011) and on several ccasions her name has been inscribed in the Book of Honor of the Grand Theatre Havane for her outstanding performances.
-She won the prize of the most popularity in a national competition promoted by Radio station Taino.
+She has been awarded two high distinctions granted by the Cuban Ministry of Culture: the Distinction for National Culture (1999) and the Medal “Alejo Carpentier” (2003), as well as the Prize for her outstanding Female interpretation (2009) granted by the Cuban Union of Artists and Writers (UNEAC).
+The Medal Laureate Stamp granted by the National Union of Culture (2011) and on several occasions her name has been inscribed in the Book of Honor of the Grand Theater of Havana for her outstanding performances.
+She won the Popularity prize in a national competition promoted by the Radio Taino station.

-According to the magazin Dance Europe Viengsay occupies the fourth place among women and the sixth overall in the list of the 100 best dancers in the world for the season 2010-2011.
-Also she was selected as the best in the same year by the American Dance Magazine as the most inspiring pairing with the Russian dancer Ivan Vasiliev at Youth America Gran Prix Gala: “Sheer fireworks in Don Q”.
+According to Dance Europe magazine, Viengsay Valdés occupies the fourth place among women and the sixth overall in the list of the 100 best dancers in the world for the season 2010-2011.
+She was also selected as the best in the same year by the American Dance Magazine as the most inspiring pairing with the Russian dancer Ivan Vasiliev at the Youth America Grand Prix Gala.

-She has also participated in numerous Galas and Festivals such as in Argentina (Rosario and Tucuman), Germany (Dessau, Dortmund and Munich), Denmark (Copenhagen), Canada (Montreal and Hamilton), South Korea (Seúl), USA (New York), Spain (Madrid), France (Paris and Cannes), Hungary (Budapest), Italy (Calabria), Japan (Tokyo and Takamatsu), Mexico (Balletissimo-D.F.), Paraguay, Venezuela; Portugal (Lisbon and Port wine), Panama, Russia (Moscow and St. Petersburg), R.Checa (Prague), United Kingdom (London and Manchester), Turkey (Istambul and Ankara), Tunisia, South Africa (Johanesburgo), among others.
+She has been Guest Artist to the Royal Danish Ballet, the Oporto Dance Center (Portugal), the Marinskiy Ballet (Russia), to the Washington Ballet (United States), and the National Academy of Donetsk (Ukraine).
+She has also participated in numerous World Stars Galas and Festivals such as in Argentina (Rosario and Tucuman), Germany (Dessau, Dortmund and Munich), Denmark (Copenhagen), Canada (Montreal and Hamilton), South Korea (Seul), USA (New York), Spain (Madrid), France (Paris and Cannes), Hungary (Budapest), Italy (Calabria), Japan (Tokyo and Takamatsu), Mexico (Balletissimo-D.F.), Paraguay, Venezuela; Portugal (Lisbon and Oporto), Panama, Russia (Moscow and St. Petersburg), Czech Republic (Prague), United Kingdom (London and Manchester), Turkey (Istanbul and Ankara), Tunisia, and South Africa (Johannesburg), among others, [2nd.
+Ballet Contest Gala in Istanbul, Turkey, to the 17th Ballet Stars World in Donetsk, Ukraine (2010); 21st Century Stars Gala Panamá; Today’s and Tomorrow’s Stars Gala, New York, United States; Gala “Viva Alicia”, Bolshoi Theatre, Moscow;

 «Viengsay Valdés gave light to her performance of the Sylvia pas de deux, effortlessly and without striving for effect.
 This is a quality inherent to the Ballet Nacional de Cuba.
 Her balances in arabesque, her exquisite port de bras and the confidence of her school were brilliant. »